ichard26/diff-shades/README.md

 # diff-shades

-The Black shade analyser and comparsion tool.
+The Black shade analyser and comparison tool.

 AKA Richard's personal take at a better black-primer (by stealing ideas from mypy-primer) :p